Professor; Graduate Coordinator

 B.A., Pomona College 2000

-Bioarchaeology, human skeletal biology, forensic anthropology, narrative interpretations of gender and identity; ancient Near East, eastern Mediterranean, Arabian gulf
+Bioarchaeology, human skeletal biology, forensic anthropology, intersectional identity and personhood, interpretation and outreach; ancient Near East, eastern Mediterranean, Arabian gulf

 To put it less simply, I am a broadly trained anthropologist whose research draws from biological anthropology, archaeology, and social theory, thus bridging the anthropological subfields.
 I use human skeletal remains, archaeological contexts, and ancient texts to explore embodied personhood in all of its iterations --gender, sex, age, class, kin relations, religion, etc. I interpret these personhoods by means of fictive osteobiographical narratives, which are framed in terms of a life course model.

 Alexis T. Boutin and Benjamin W. Porter.
-“The Elders of Dilmun: A Bioarchaeological Analysis of Masculiniy from the Peter B. Cornwall Collection.”
+“The Elders of Dilmun: A Bioarchaeological Analysis of Masculinity from the Peter B. Cornwall Collection.”
 In Life and Death in Ancient Arabia: Mortuary and Bioarchaeological Perspectives, L. Gregoricka and K. Williams, eds.
-University Press of Florida.
+University Press of Florida, pp. 220-239.

 Alexis T. Boutin.
 “Writing Bioarchaeological Stories to Right Past Wrongs.”
 In Bioarchaeologists Speak Out: Deep Time Perspectives on Contemporary Issues, J. E. Buikstra, ed.
 Springer, pp. 283-303.